ngxs/store/docs/plugins/storage.md

 You can back your stores with LocalStorage by including the `NgxsLocalStoragePlugin` plugin.

+NOTE: all options are OPTIONAL and are shown with their defaults

 ```TS
 import { NgxsModule } from '@ngxs/store';
 import { NgxsLocalStoragePluginModule, StorageOption } from '@ngxs/storage-plugin';